 Step 2: Choose a business stage

-Are you planning for a new start-up, or an existing company?
+Are you planning for a new start-up or an existing company?
 If you're planning for an existing company, are you using accounting software, such as QuickBooks Online or Xero?
-The business stage you choose here just helps LivePlan include a couple of relevant sections in your plan outline, such as a Company History section for existing businesses:
+The business stage you choose here helps LivePlan include a couple of relevant sections in your plan outline, such as a Company History section for existing businesses:

 Step 3: Decide when your forecast should start

-Note: you can change the start date of your forecast later.
+Note: You can change the start date of your forecast later.

 Step 4: Select the length of your forecast

 Choose whether you want your forecast to extend three years into the future or five: